Louis E. Newman

-Louis E. Newman is the John M. and Elizabeth W. Musser Professor of Religious Studies, emeritus at Carleton College in Northfield, Minnesota and Associate Vice Provost for Undergraduate Education and Dean of Academic Advising at Stanford University.
+Louis E. Newman is the John M. and Elizabeth W. Musser Professor of Religious Studies, emeritus at Carleton College in Northfield, Minnesota.
+From 2016-2022 he served as Associate Vice Provost for Undergraduate Education and Dean of Academic Advising at Stanford University.

 Newman grew up in St. Paul, Minnesota.
 He received his B.A. in philosophy and Hebrew and his M.A. in philosophy from the University of Minnesota.
 He received his Ph.D. in Judaic Studies from Brown University in 1983.
-He was a professor at Carleton College from 1983 to 2016 before joining Stanford University as Associate Vice Provost for Undergraduate Education and Dean of Academic Advising.
+He was a professor at Carleton College from 1983 to 2016, during which time he also served as the Director of the Perlman Center for Learning and Teaching (2010-2013) and as an Associate Dean of the College (2013-2016).

 Newman has been described by Rabbi Eugene Borowitz as "probably our leading contemporary critic of applied Jewish ethical method."

 Newman is the author of numerous books including: